 What is the reality behind this place?
 A Conspiracy!

-So, I took lift from an uncle who was on bike, going the same way.
-However his destination was on the way.
+So, I took a lift from an uncle who was on the bike, going the same way.
+However, his destination was on the way.
 So, he started asking me questions about my profession.
 He then told me something really interested questions which I haven’t heard and nobody told me.
 He told me that this place is a big pilgrimage for Jaat communities.
 The guy whom I interviewed at the temple at the hill told me that there was a priest who died in an accident.
 However this person told me that he was killed, the accident was a planned one.
-There was one more man at the time of accident with the priest who is still alive.
-He also told me that this place is now acquired by Baniya people and they are exploiting it.
+There was one more man at the time of the accident with the priest who is still alive.
+He also told me that this place is now acquired by the Baniya people and they are exploiting it.
 And this everything was done just to acquire this entire land.
 Well, I am not sure if the information is right or wrong.
 But he told me with confidence and asked me to mention everything because no one knows it and people should know the dark truth behind this place.